GlPortal/website/content/help.md

 ## Report a bug
 To report a bug please:

-- Register with our site http://bugs.glportal.de .
+- Register with our bug tracker http://bugs.glportal.de .

 - Create a new Issue in the GlPortal project.